 The primary role of estrogen in women is to maintain the growth and function of the uterus so that the sex organs can become adult sized, and also to prepare the uterine lining to receive a fertilized egg.
 Additionally, for both men and women, estrogen affects skeletal growth, skin, fat and protein deposition, and electrolyte balance.
 Maintaining a healthy balance of estrogen can be difficult, as there are many factors today that can throw off estrogen balance, including exposure to xenoestrogens, phytoestrogens and poor estrogen metabolism.

 Progesterone is the building block for many other major hormones including corticosteroids, which are essential for stress response, electrolyte balance, blood pressure, and survival.
 Cortisol, DHEA, testosterone and estrogen are all made from progesterone in a process that begins with cholesterol.
 Progesterone is a primary hormone needed for fertility and pregnancy.
 It is essential to the survival of the fertilized egg, the embryo, and the fetus.
 In pregnancy, it prevents the shedding of the uterine lining.
 A drop in progesterone can result in a miscarriage.
-Some health care professionals are beginning to make a connection between low progesterone levels and symptoms of fibromyalgia.

 There is only one type of progesterone, as opposed to the three types of estrogen.
 When in its all natural form progesterone is considered a very safe hormone.
 When in a synthetic form, progesterone is called progestin, and is considered to have much greater health risks than all natural progesterone.

 Adequate progesterone levels are essential to healthy hormone balance.